 Building codes and the officials who enforce them are making our families and communities safer and more resilient.
 Homes and buildings that are built in compliance with building safety codes result in resilient structures that minimize the risks of death, injury and property damage.
 In the wake of a disastrous tornado season, fires and potential earthquakes, building safety is even more important.
 Building safety affects everyone, and modern, updated building codes save lives.

-This year’s themes are: May 1–5, Preparing for Disasters: Build Strong, Build Smart; May 6–12, Ensuring A Safer Future Through Training and Education; May 13–19, Securing Clean, Abundt Water for All Communities; May 20–26, Construction Professinals and Homeowners: Partner in Safety; and May 27–31, Innovations in Building Safety.
+This year’s themes were: Preparing for Disasters: Build Strong, Build Smart, Ensuring A Safer Future Through Training and Education, Securing Clean, Abundt Water for All Communities, Construction Professinals and Homeowners: Partner in Safety and Innovations in Building Safety.

 The Value of the Code Official, a short video.